tristramjones/bucket-list-frontend/README.md

 - React.js
 - Redux.js
 - Leaflet
+- OpenStreetMap API
-- React-leaflet
+- react-leaflet

 ## Features
 - Custom markers that respond to click events on the map both for new marker creation and to render an existing marker's popup
 - Secure OAuth using JWT and persisting all marker changes associated with the current user to a Rails backend
 - Full CRUD ability for each piece of information (title, description, category) associated with each marker
 - Search component that, on submit, sends the user's query to the OpenStreetMaps API
-- React-leaflet map component with zoom/click-and-drag navigation capabilities
+- react-leaflet map component with zoom/click-and-drag navigation capabilities
 - Dynamic map center that changes based on user search
 - Filter buttons to render some of all of the markers on the map